CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/http/invalid-request-exception.md

 Ensure that no forbidden header key is provided in the request.

-### Restricted Header Key Provided With No Matching Property
+### Restricted Header Key Provided With No Matching Property (HttpRequest and SoapRequest)

 A restricted header key has been provided which does not match any of the restricted properties.